 Permalinks are the output path for your pages and posts.
 They allow you to structure the directories of your source code different from the directories in your output.

 By default we infer permalink from filename.

-The simplest way to change a permalink is using the page attribute
+The simplest way to change a permalink is using the front matter

 For example, you might have a Markdown page on your site located at

 ./pages/sub_folder/hello.md and you want the output url to be